 At the end of the film, Harry says, "I'm not going home.
 Not really."
 This line is not in the book because it would create a severe plot hole.
 Lily's charm, completed by Petunia and reinforced by Dumbledore, ensures that the Dursley's home would remain safe for Harry and hidden from Death Eaters for only as long as he can call it home.
 If he truly felt that Hogwarts was his home instead of his Aunt's house, the protective spells would break.

 Before the Qudditch match Madam Hooch tells the Gryffindors and Slytherins she wants fair play from both of them.
 But Slytherin clearly disobey as they knock out Oliver Wood and Angelina Johnson on purpose.

 At the beginning of the movie, when Harry Potter is dropped on the doorstep of the Dursleys (after his parents' death), he is clearly an infant.
 However, in the album that Hagrid gave Harry at the end of the movie, there is a picture of Harry as a toddler with his parents.
 If at the beginning of the movie he was an infant when he was orphaned, then it is not possible for him to have a picture with his parents when he was a toddler.

-In the scene in the hut on the rock when the Dursleys panic after Hagrid grows Dudley a tail, Hagrid is played by Martin Bayfield not Robbie Coltrane.
+(at around 17 mins) In the hut on the rock when the Dursleys panic after Hagrid grows Dudley a tail, Hagrid is played by Martin Bayfield not Robbie Coltrane.
 The same can be noticed in The Leaky Cauldron when Hagrid enters the building.

 The goof items below may give away important plot points.